🌐Custom Domain Setup

 Example (values will differ):

 ⚠️ Important: Do not modify the target value.
-Do not replace CNAME with A/AAAA, or ALIAS records records.
+Do not replace CNAME with A/AAAA, or ALIAS records.

 After DNS propagation, AWS Certificate Manager (ACM) will automatically validate the certificate.
 No additional action is required.